Age-Old Wisdom meets Modern Tools

 Plant hardiness zones—also known as planting zones or growing zones—help gardeners understand which plants can survive their region’s climate.
-Find out which planting zone you’re located in and grow the best garden possible.
+Find out which planting zone you’re located in so that you can grow your best garden yet!

-When choosing plants for your garden, it’s important to select varieties that can thrive year-round in your area, especially in regions where extreme winter temperatures are normal.
-Planting zones define, generally, which plants you can grow in your area, and zones are typically listed in plant growing guides for reference.
+When choosing perennial plants for your garden, it’s important to select varieties that can thrive year-round in your area, especially in regions where extreme winter temperatures are normal.
+Planting zones define, generally, which plants can survive winter in your area, and zones are typically listed in plant growing guides for reference.

-The two most commonly referenced hardiness zone maps are those produced by the U.S. Department of Agriculture and Natural Resources Canada.
-Different measures are used to create each country’s map, as is explained below.
+The two most commonly referenced hardiness zone maps are those produced by the U.S. Department of Agriculture (USDA) and Natural Resources Canada (NRC).
+Different measures are used to create each country’s map, as explained below.

 Considered the standard measure of plant hardiness, the USDA Plant Hardiness Zone Map is based on average annual minimum winter temperatures.
 The map is divided into thirteen distinct 10ºF zones, which are further divided into sub-zones of 5°F.

-Check out the official USDA Plant Hardiness Zone Map below, then go to the USDA website to find out which zone you live in!
+Check out an example image of the official USDA Plant Hardiness Zone Map below, then go to the USDA website to find out exactly which zone you live in!

 Note: The USDA Plant Hardiness Zone Map was last updated in January of 2012, the first update since 1990.
 About half of the country was made a half-zone warmer on the map.
-According to the USDA, this is not a statement on global warming; rather, the scientists are using a different set of long range data and more sophisticated computers for a more accurate map, especially in challenging areas such as mountain zones, which may have been rated too cold or warm in prior iterations.
+According to the USDA, the scientists are using a different set of long range data and more sophisticated computers for a more accurate map, especially in challenging areas such as mountain zones, which may have been rated too cold or warm in prior iterations of the map.
 Learn more about the updated map here.